danvega/danvega-dev-nuxt/content/blog/2023/07/17/pgadmin-docker-compose.md

 slug: pgadmin-docker-compose
 date: "2023-07-17T17:00:00.000Z"
 published: true
-excerpt: In this article you will learn about the new Docker Compose module in Spring Boot 3.1 and how to connect to a Postgres database from your application.
+description: In this article you will learn about the new Docker Compose module in Spring Boot 3.1 and how to connect to a Postgres database from your application.
 You will also learn how to use psql in the shell and pgAdmin to manage your database.
 author: Dan Vega
 tags:
   - Spring Boot